tealamore/tealamore.github.io/_posts/2020-8-7-Lombok-SneakyThrows.md

 }
 ```

 Do note that Intellij got real mad and said it was impossible for `e` to be of type `IOException`, so you'll always have to deal with those warnings yelling at you if you do it this way.
+Also, in order to know to catch that specific type, you'd probably have to document that that method could throw that exception and thus I'll refer you to my previous point about who actually reads the docs.

 ---